dikym/todo-list/README.md

 ## Credits

-This app was created by [Your Name Here].
+This app was created by dikym.

 ## Contact

-If you have any questions or suggestions, please feel free to contact me at [your email address here].
+If you have any questions or suggestions, please feel free to contact me at 890dikymaulidan@gmail.com.